openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 **Data Modeling Standards** - The most basic and standard design principles for data modeling.
-These standards must be adhered to when creating new models or updating existing models in the OpenedX ecosystem.
+These standards must be adhered to when creating new models or updating existing models in the Open edX ecosystem.

 **IDA** - Independently Deployed Application.
 Similar to a microservice or stand alone application.

-OpenedX Ecosystem
+Open edX Ecosystem
 ------------------

-Used in this document, the phrase "OpenedX Ecosystem" includes the services that comprise and support the running of an OpenedX installation (e.g.,. edx.org).
+Used in this document, the phrase "Open edX Ecosystem" includes the services that comprise and support the running of an Open edX installation (e.g.,. edx.org).
 This includes:

 - The LMS and Studio